KikeM/vinyasa/README.md

 ## Features

 - **Sequential Script Execution**: Run multiple Python scripts in sequence.
 - **Caching**: Cache the results of function calls to improve efficiency.
-Changes in the operational structure and logic of functions will invalidate the cache.
+  Changes in the operational structure and logic of functions, as well as the arguments, will invalidate the cache.
 - **History Tracking**: Keep a record of script execution sequences.
 - **Clear Cache and History**: Easily clear cached data and execution history.